Frame-dragging: Effects

-Another interesting consequence is that, for an object constrained in an equatorial orbit, but not in freefall, it weighs more if orbiting anti-spinward, and less if orbiting spinward.
+Another consequence is that, for an object constrained in an equatorial orbit, but not in freefall, it weighs more if orbiting anti-spinward, and less if orbiting spinward.
 For example, in a suspended equatorial bowling alley, a bowling ball rolled anti-spinward would weigh more than the same ball rolled in a spinward direction.
 Note, frame dragging will neither accelerate nor slow down the bowling ball in either direction.
 It is not a "viscosity".
 Similarly, a stationary plumb-bob suspended over the rotating object will not list.
 It will hang vertically.
 If it starts to fall, induction will push it in the spinward direction.
+However, if a "yoyo" plumb-bob (with axis perpendicular to the equatorial plane) is slowly lowered, over the equator, toward the static limit, the yoyo will spin up in a counter rotating direction.
+However, any denizens inside the yoyo will not feel any torque and will not experience any felt change in angular momentum.

 Linear frame dragging is the similarly inevitable result of the general principle of relativity, applied to linear momentum.
 Although it arguably has equal theoretical legitimacy to the "rotational" effect, the difficulty of obtaining an experimental verification of the effect means that it receives much less discussion and is often omitted from articles on frame-dragging (but see Einstein, 1921).

 Static mass increase is a third effect noted by Einstein in the same paper.
 The effect is an increase in inertia of a body when other masses are placed nearby.
 While not strictly a frame dragging effect (the term frame dragging is not used by Einstein), it is demonstrated by Einstein that it derives from the same equation of general relativity.
 It is also a tiny effect that is difficult to confirm experimentally.